 - Connection issues - The device online status helps troubleshoot problems on the network.
 For example, when a switch is offline.

 - Hardware update/upgrade - When devices require a hardware update or upgrade, you can query the Connected Devices section to return all devices matching this criteria.

 - Export CSV - You can export a CSV for the Network and Connected Devices sections of the Dashboard.

 How does it work?

-When enabled the Discovery Agent is automatically deployed with the Advanced Monitoring Agent from 9.9.0RC onwards and reports back to the Dashboard every five minutes.
+When enabled the Discovery Agent is automatically deployed it reports back to the Dashboard every five minutes.

 Once installed on the device, the Discovery Agent retrieves basic information on the networks it is attached to (wired or wireless, Subnet, Netmask, Default Gateway, Wireless name).
 The information is uploaded to the Dashboard where the network may be selected for management in the Networks tab, Networks, Manage a new network.

 After you select the required network and enter the Network Credentials, if required, the Discovery Agent scans the network subnet every five minutes to detect attached devices and reports back to the Networks tab of the Dashboard.

 The Discovery Agent uses various protocols to scan the network and to improve the scan accuracy the credentials in use on the network (including Windows Domain Admin Account, SNMP Community String, SSH Account, Telnet Account and HTTP/S Account) may be incorporated as part of the scan.

 To ensure the network information is always up-to-date, Network Discovery employs a fall-over mechanism.